 Humor is serious business.
 Sure, there's simple comedy like a pie in the face or an Adam Sandler movie, but a lot of jokes display real intellect, and despite much reflection and experimentation—both in labs and on stages—no one has yet discovered a unified theory of hilarity.

-Laughter serves weightier purposes than turning noses into milk spigots.
-More than merely a side-effect of mirth, it acts as a sophisticated social signaling system, helping people bond and even negotiate status.
+Laughter serves a weighty purpose.
+More than a side-effect of mirth, it acts as a sophisticated social signaling system, helping people bond and even negotiate.
+Consider this: Most social laughter does not result from any obvious joke.

 Even those of us not in explicitly creative fields must come up with new ideas and insights in order to move ahead.
-How can we shake up our thinking patterns?
+How can we shake up the way we think?
 Creativity has been pegged to conducive environments, perfect collaborators, personality traits, serendipity, and even spiritual muses.

 We spend many of our waking hours at work, so we better love what we do.
 So how can you work more joyfully, not to mention more intelligently and quickly?
 Finding your creative flow and sparking innovative juices is important, as is pulling together in team spirit.